 It features four flat and thick tines, making it the ideal tool to break down firmly packed dirt which a hoe or spade can’t get through.

 Ideal for cutting and trimming strings and fruits and vegetable plants, a garden knife makes a convenient tool for beginners.
 Hori Hori garden knife, for example, is popular among gardeners.

 The Hori Hori tool acts not only as a knife, but also a piece of digging equipment saw, or measuring device for planting bulbs.
 Some gardeners are using it as a weeder as well.
 If you want an alternative for the hand trowel, you can opt for this one.

 What’s the point of having complete tools for planting if you don’t have the means to make your plants and the entire garden alive and healthy?

 Anyhow, don’t mind this tool if your plants are in self-watering containers.
 If they’re not, however, let’s continue talking about it.

-Obviously, watering your plants and the entire garden is a must.
-For some urban gardeners, a watering can can do the trick.
+Watering your plants and the entire garden is a must.
+For some urban gardeners, a watering can do the trick.
 But if you have a yard, it will be best to water your plants with a garden hose.